digimarc-corp/c2pa-content-credentials-extension/README.md

 In a world where misinformation or AI generated content can spread rapidly, establishing trust and authenticity in digital media has never been more critical.
 The Coalition for Content Provenance and Authenticity [C2PA](https://c2pa.org/) is a cross-industry standards development organization addressing the prevalence of misleading information online.
 This timely issue is tackled through the development of open technical standards for certifying the source and history (or provenance) of media content referred to as [Content Credentials](https://contentcredentials.org/).

 This repository provides an implementation of a C2PA manifest validator running directly in Chrome as a browser extension.
-Its purpose is to validate and display Content Credentials for JPEG images and MPEG videos that embed a C2PA compliant manifest.
-Thanks to the validation being done independently of the site a user is surfing on, it should enable users to make better decisions about which image should and shouldn’t be trusted.
+Its purpose is to validate and display Content Credentials for JPEG and PNG images, MP4 videos, and MP3 and WAV audio files that embed a C2PA compliant manifest.
+Thanks to the validation being done independently of the site a user is surfing on, it should enable users to make better decisions about which media should and shouldn’t be trusted.

 This project is built on top of the open source C2PA-JS Library built by the [Content Authenticity Initiative team](https://opensource.contentauthenticity.org/) and we would like to thank them here for their pioneering work.
 The [full list of libraries](THIRD_PARTY_LICENSES.md) used in this project can be found here.

 *Warning:* This is an early and experimental release of this extension subject to material changes.
 A number of issues are known and we welcome feedback by submitting [issues](https://github.com/digimarc-corp/c2pa-content-credentials-extension/issues).

 ![Animation of extension](docs/c2pa-extension-digimarc.gif)